-- 4. Turn the Water Pump switch ON. - Open each hot and cold water faucet handle/ knob in the coach - one at a time each in turn until antifreeze solution just begins to flow from the faucet, then close.
-Do not forget exterior shower/wash station knobs (if equipped). - 6.
-Press the toilet flush pedal and hold until antifreeze begins flowing into the toilet.
+- 6. Turn the Water Pump switch on. - 7.
+Open each hot and cold water faucet handle in the coach - one at a time, until antifreeze solution just begins to flow from the faucet, then close.

+Do not forget the exterior shower/wash station knobs.

+8. Press the toilet flush pedal and hold until antifreeze begins flowing into the toilet.
 Leave small amount of antifreeze that remains in the bowl.